microsoft/vscode-wiki/Writing-Test-Plan-Items.md

   - https://github.com/microsoft/vscode/issues/156224
   - https://github.com/microsoft/vscode/issues/183547

+- If a Test Plan Item cannot feasibly be written in such a way that any tester on the team can test, consider choosing a specific tester to assign to the Item as described in [Example 5](###Example-5-(Pre-assigned-to-users)).

 - A Test Plan Item shall not take too long to test and scoped to a specific feature.
 Please note that **Complexity 5 is not unlimited and there shall be a time scope of one or two hours max of testing**.
 If your Test Plan Item has multiple features to test and also goes beyond complexity 5 and time scope, please break it down into multiple complexity (1-5) test plan items.

 - Consider to write a Test Plan Item